dandels/gd-cli/README.md

 if it encounters unexpected data.
 Game updates that modify the file formats will break this tool.

-On a positive development note, the only external dependency is lz4.
+On a positive development note, there are very few dependencies.

 # Credits
 I used several other Grim Dawn tools as examples for the stash/character/database logic.